 Add to that, a host of new festivals, a sweet spot for trying new activities and seasonal foods, the arrival of May's distinct flora and Tokyo's Sumo season and we've got an action-packed month ahead of us.
-Here are the top 10 things to do in May 2020!
+Here are the top 10 things to do in Japan in May!

 1. Snap photos and enjoy the scenery at parks and flower gardens